shaloo/docs.arcana/docs/concepts/manage-chains.md

 2. Use the {{config.extra.arcana.wallet_name}} UI dropdown to select a different chain as the 'active' network.

-!!! caution "User Settings: Not Persistent"
+!!! an-caution "User Settings: Not Persistent"

       Note that any chain addition or changes to the 'active' chain selection made by the app users does not persist across user login sessions.
 Only the chain management configurations specified by the developers persist across user logins.